-(See Commissioner's Notice of May 19, 1952.)

-Examiners are reminded that only one retention label is necessary.
-Thus, if a retention label is already present, it is sufficient to merely add "et al." to the Serial Number cited thereon.
-(Basis: Notice of August 1, 1952.)

-1302.08 Interference Search

 Assuming that the case is found ready for issue, the Examiner makes an "interference search" and notes the date and class and subclasses searched in the file wrapper.
-To do this, he inspects all the pending prints and drawings (or all the digests if the invention is not susceptible of illustration) in the relevant subclasses of the class in which the application is classified, and all other pertinent classes, whether in his division or elsewhere, in order to ascertain whether any other applicant is claiming substantially the same subject matter as is being allowed in the case in hand.
+To do this, he inspects all the pending prints and drawings

+(or all the digests if the invention is not susceptible of illustration) in the relevant subclasses of the class in which the application is classified, and all other pertinent classes, whether in his group or elsewhere, in order to ascertain whether any other applicant is claiming substantially the same subject matter as is being allowed in the case in hand.
 When any of the drawings or digests shows such a condition to be likely, he examines the corresponding file.
-See 1101.01(c).

 If the search does not disclose any interfering application, the Examiner should prepare the case for issue.

-1302.09 Notations on File Wrapper
+1302.09 Notations on File Wrapper [R-18]

-The Examiner fills out in ink the form on

-the face of the file wrapper.
+The Examiner preparing the application for issue fills out, in black ink, the appropriate spaces on the face of the file wrapper.